solana-mobile/mobile-wallet-adapter/spec/spec.md

 On receipt, the wallet endpoint should verify the signature of `Qd` using the association token.
 If signature verification is successful, the wallet endpoint should prepare and send a `HELLO_RSP` message to the dapp endpoint.

-If qd signature verification fails, if no `HELLO_REQ` message is received by the wallet endpoint within X seconds, or if a second `HELLO_REQ` message is received by the wallet endpoint at any time during the connection, all ephemeral key materials should be discarded, and the connection should be closed.
+If qd signature verification fails, if no `HELLO_REQ` message is received by the wallet endpoint within no less than 10 seconds, or if a second `HELLO_REQ` message is received by the wallet endpoint at any time during the connection, all ephemeral key materials should be discarded, and the connection should be closed.

 ### HELLO_RSP